 Marymount University has a Campus Safety office that supports our students 24/7.
 In partnership with the Student Living staff in the residence halls, they help make sure that all students are safe and respecting their neighbors.

 Help is right down the hallway:

-Each residence hall floor has a Community Advisor that lives on the floor with our students.
-The Community advisors are trained student staff that help build the community on their floor, and provide support and resources to students in their transition to college.
+Each residence hall floor has a Resident Assistant that lives on the floor with our students.
+The Resident Assistants are trained student staff that help build the community on their floor, and provide support and resources to students in their transition to college.